 The statue was commissioned by a heritage group that also installed a car park near it allowing visitors to take a break from the A87 and visit another landmark that’s featured on countless postcards – the Old Sligachan Bridge.

-The bridge was built between 1810 and 1818 as a means to cross the River Sligachan, but it has since gained a fair amount of fame for the view from it looking south which is backed by the mighty Sgurr nan Gillean.
+The bridge was built between 1810 and 1818 to cross the River Sligachan, but it has since gained a fair amount of fame for the view from it looking south which is backed by the mighty Sgurr nan Gillean.

 It’s also famous for a legend that says that if you dip your face into the river water beneath the bridge you’ll be able to gain eternal beauty, but only by fully submerging it for 7 seconds.
 This is a rather popular legend on Skye so don’t be surprised to find people lying face-first in the water when you visit!